‘A Hand of Knaves’ anthology — a quick announcementPosted: January 27, 2018

 Rogues represent something we rarely see in our daily lives: ordinary people prepared to take on the “powers that be” by way of guile and subterfuge.
 But are they only in it for the loot, or are they – deep down – romantic at heart?

-Above is the summary from the call for submissions for the A Handful of Knaves anthology, which is being published by the Canberra Speculative Fiction Guild in the second half of 2018.
+Above is the summary from the call for submissions for the A Hand of Knaves anthology, which is being published by the Canberra Speculative Fiction Guild in the second half of 2018.
 And I’m very excited to announce that one of my short stories, ‘The Best Heist Yet’, has been picked for inclusion.
 You can see the full list of authors and story titles here.

 I’m thrilled to be working with the CSFG on this project, and will keep you in the loop as new information comes to hand.